mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

     --docker-email=superman@heroes.com
 ```

-## Commands for managing your pods and services
+## Commands for deploying, interacting and managing your pods and services

-### General commands for managing your pods and services
+### General commands for interacting and managing your pods and services

 ```
 #List the pods